NoumenaDigital/npl-integrations/README.md

 2. run `mvn install` to generate the python client
 3. run `cd python && pip install -r requirements.txt`

+Note: it is needed to install requirements every time NPL code is changed.
+This is because the generated code is installed as a package for easier use.

 ### Running

 run `cd python && python main.py`